Remove Bird Feeders

-Birdseed and other grains have a high calorie content making them very attractive to bears.
+Birdseed and other grains have a high calorie content, making them very attractive to bears.
 The best way to avoid conflicts with bears is to remove feeders.

 Bird seed has lots of calories — over 18,000 in a typical 7-pound feeder.
 So, bird feeders can be enticing sources of food for black bears.

 When bears are active, the best option is to remove bird feeders.
 However, bears in the temperate Southeast can be active year-round.
 Call your local fish and game agency to find out when bears are active in your area.